Business Strategy Articles

 2. It must have a repeat business future.

 You want to buy a business that has a promising long-term outlook.
 This means buying a business with sustainable profits and repeat customers.
 Study the industry as a whole.
-Get specific information about opportunities and threats, as well as how the business is positioned in the market.
+Get specific information about opportunities and threats and how the business is positioned in the market.

 3. It functions with staff possessing lower-level skills.